 Along the way, “you” meet Ludmilla, for whom you develop an instant and impressive boner.
 She’s on the same quest “you” are, to find and read the book that captured your interest… and then the one after that… and then the one after that… It’d be a nice love story, except that “you” also end up investigating a translator for fraud(?), an unwitting participant in a book smuggling ring(??), and an early reader of the new manuscript of Silas Flannery(???) who somehow has fallen in love with Ludmilla’s sister(????).
 “You” are Alice, and the rabbit hole goes all the way down.

 It’s clever, it’s interesting, it’s masterfully written… but I kept falling asleep.
 If On A Winter’s Night A Traveler is the most soporific novel I’ve picked up since The Golden Bowl.
 When I wasn’t dozing off, I’d catch myself mentally reviewing my grocery list or wondering about what I might read next.
 I found it incredibly hard to focus on this “dazzling post-modernist masterpiece”; it wasn’t dull, but it wasn’t engaging.
-It’s like, I could appreciate that the writing craft was excellent, but I couldn’t ignore that the reading experience was so-so (at best).
+I could appreciate that the writing craft was excellent, but I couldn’t ignore that the reading experience was so-so (at best).

 Apparently, If On A Winter’s Night A Traveler was inspired by Calvino’s involvement with the Oulipo group, a gathering of writers and mathematicians in France in the 1960s.
 They all wanted to interrogate the structure of art, or some shit.
 It’s all very post-modern (blegh).
 There are plenty of other gushing reviews by brainy types who are high on Calvino’s fumes (if you came here looking for one of those, sorry).
 I can see why they love it, but it ain’t for me.